Selection committee guide

 Selection committee chairs play an important oversight role on the committee and provide guidance to the Vanier-Banting Secretariat on the delivery of the program.

 The chair represents the selection committee in dealings with the Secretariat on policy issues.
-This includes submitting a report to the Secretariat following the selection committee meeting and the presentation of the report to the Tri-Agency programs (TAPs) steering committee.
+This includes submitting a report to the Secretariat following the selection committee meeting and the presentation of the report to the Tri-Agency programs (TAP) Steering Committee.

-The Secretariat asks selection committee members not to make formal recommendations for a future chair, but the Secretariat does accept advice on potential chairs can be given to the Secretariat.
+The Secretariat asks selection committee members not to make formal recommendations for a future chair, but the Secretariat does accept advice on potential chairs for future competitions.

-The TAPs steering committee approves the recommendations put forward by the agency-specific selection committees.
+The TAP steering committee approves the recommendations put forward by the agency-specific selection committees.

 The TAP Steering Committee membership is based on the roles of the following five individuals:

 - President, Canadian Institutes of Health Research (CIHR)